thelia-modules/SmartyFilter/Readme.md

 Add it in your main thelia composer.json file

 ```
-composer require your-vendor/smarty-filter-module:~1.0
+composer require thelia/smarty-filter-module:~1.0
 ```

 ## Usage

 ### Activate Filter

-In Tools menu clic on SmartyFilter.
+In Tools menu click on SmartyFilter.
 You just have to activate the filters you want.

-Think to clean your cache after activate or desactivate filters.
+Don't forget to clean your cache after you activate or deactivate filters.

 ## Add your own Filter